 Upper Mustang Trek

-The Upper Mustang trek takes you through the ancient Kingdom of Lo, the original home of the Loba people.
-As trekkers pass through, red cliffs and dusty soil provide evidence of Mustang’s history as a trade center along the ancient salt route.
-Gompas decorated with magnificent Buddhist murals and caves adorned with pre-Buddhist rock art allow exploration opportunities.
+The trek takes you through the ancient Kingdom of Lo, home to the Loba people.
+As you walk through this dramatic landscape, the red cliffs and arid terrain tell the story of Mustang’s past as a vital trade route for the salt trade.
+The trek offers plenty of opportunities to explore stunning gompas adorned with intricate Buddhist murals and caves with pre-Buddhist rock art.

 Trek Facts